New Urbanism opportunities are available for small-volume builders, and these plans help you get there

 PLAN SIZE: Width: 46 feet, Depth: 34 feet, Living area: 2,324 sf

-New configurations in single-family designs, such as the four-pack or quad cluster, are gaining acceptance with municipalities and buyers alike.
+New configurations in single-family designs, such as the four-pack or quad cluster (site plan shown, below), are gaining acceptance with municipalities and buyers alike.
 Properly designed, they allow for plenty of green space (both private and public), front and back/side porches, two-car garages, and private driveways.
 Many municipalities are actually encouraging these configurations and supplying graphic examples and codes supporting their use.
 Meanwhile, buyers see the ability to purchase a detached home in a location that may otherwise be out of reach, while providing a coveted cul-de-sac neighborhood environment for block parties and kids’ play.

 Model A is an attainable 2,324-square-foot home with public space on the first floor and private space with all bedrooms upstairs.
 While the homes can be any style, simple traditional still has broad appeal among buyers.
 Don’t shy away from opportunities with different configurations.

 ARCHITECT: Todd Hallett, AIA, CAPS, TK Design & Associates, 248.446.1960

 PLAN SIZE: Width: 42 feet, 4 inches; Depth: 91 feet, 4 inches; Living area: 3,636 sf